guglielmocamporese/hands-segmentation-pytorch/readme.md

 If you need hands segmentations for your project, you are in the correct place!

  ```
- If you find this list useful, please consider to give a star ⭐ !
+ If you use the code of this repo and you find this project useful, please consider to give a star ⭐ !
  ```

 # Direct Usage form Torch Hub